pradeish29/CodeX-Compiler/README.md

 # CodeX-Compiler

 ## Overview
 CodeX-Compiler is an online code compiler built using React and Chakra UI.
-It leverages the Piston API to execute code in various programming languages.
+It leverages Piston API to execute code in various programming languages.
 The application provides a simple and user-friendly interface for writing, running, and testing code snippets online.

 Live Demo - https://pradeish29.github.io/CodeX-Compiler/